 - trying your card in another VU that you know is working correctly

 A fee is not normally required.
-However, if you do not submit your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.
+However, if you do not send your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.

 Exchanging your company card

-To change the name/address on your digital tachograph card(s) you can now apply online at GOV.UK.
+To change the name/ address on your digital tachograph card(s) you can now apply online at GOV.UK.

 Once produced your exchange card(s) will be sent to the company address that you noted on your application form.